 Our team

-Julie Muir (Secretary)
+Julie Muir (Chair)

 I joined Tidelines in 2019 having previously volunteered at Aye Write in Glasgow.
 My first practical contribution was to facilitate and join in with the community poetry workshops and that was me hooked!